 Note-On Trig is similar to Gate, but it triggers with every new note-on, even in the middle of a legato phrase.
 NoteTrig+Damp includes the damper pedal in the equation, as shown in the diagram below.

 Gate, Gate+Damper, Note-On Trig, and NoteTrig+Damp

 Note Number

-This provides simple key tracking.
-C4 is the center, with a value of 0.
-Below C4 is negative, to a minimum at MIDI note 0; above C4 is positive, to a maximum at MIDI note 127.
+This provides simple key tracking, going from minimum at MIDI note 0 to maximum at MIDI note 127.

 Aftertouch and Poly Aftertouch